Obstetrics & Gynecology Clerkship Oakland

 For general information and frequently asked questions, please see General Policies and Information.

-For information about the 2017 Summer Clinical Otolayrngology/Obstetrics & Gynecology REsearch (SCORE) Program, visit our website.
+For information about our summer research program for medical students after their first year of medical school – the Summer Clinical Otolayrngology/Obstetrics & Gynecology REsearch (SCORE) Program, visit our website.

 Please apply through the Visiting Student Application Service (VSAS).